 Attendees supporting Pride Academy athletic teams are guests of the host location.
 Whether at Pride or off-site, students and their guests are expected to adhere to the Code of Conduct set for all members of our school community, which includes students, their families and guests, and staff, staff families and their guests must also adhere to the Code of Conduct, rules and behavior expectations set by our host location.
 Referees, other game officials and staff of the host location must be treated with respect.
-Any concerns with the behavior of staff or officials at host locations should be addressed to Fiona Thomas, Principal, or another Pride administrator.
+Any concerns with the behavior of staff or officials at host locations should be addressed to the Principal, or another Pride administrator.
 Children must always be supervised by an adult and orderly.
 Visitors must set a positive example for our students and may not disturb the peace or offend others.
 Hostility, profanity, shouting, disrespect and aggression are never permitted at Pride Academy, and they are not permitted at school-sponsored, off-site events either.
-Visitors who display such behavior may have future access to events restricted accordingly.
+Smoking is not permitted at school-sponsored events.
+Visitors that display such behavior may have future access to events restricted accordingly.
 Anyone who violates these expectations may be requested to leave the premises immediately.
 The authorities will be contacted to remove anyone who fails to depart on request.